USE CASES·ENTERPRISE

 REPLACEMENT.

 Same API on port 9200.
 Same query DSL.
 Same client libraries.
-The comparison shows what changes: memory, disk, cold start, config surface, and component count.
-Yellow is XERJ.
-Gray is a 4-node Elasticsearch cluster doing the same job.
+The comparison on the right is the reproducible query-latency head-to-head.
+Yellow is XERJ; gray is Elasticsearch 8.13 on the identical workload.

 VP ENGINEERING · CTO · PLATFORM TEAM